Why Is My Neon Tetra Not Swimming? Shocking Causes And Solutions

 Diseases

-Diseases can cause the neon tetra to be still and not swimming in the tank as freely as it does.
-Out of some, swim bladder disease is the common type that can cause such problems.
+Diseases can cause the neon tetra to be still and not swim in the tank as freely as it does.
+Out of some, swim bladder disease is the most common type that can cause such problems.

-If swim bladder disease is the case, it can be due to bacterial and parasitic infection on the fish.
+If swimbladder disease is the case, it can be due to bacterial and parasitic infections in the fish.
 Neon tetra may even catch cancer and tuberculosis, which causes such stiffness.

 Stress